hemanth-kotagiri/practice-git/README.md

 - Adding the upstream repository to your local development environment.
 - Creating and working with branches.
 - Understanding project development and contribution work flows.
-- Learning to use basic git commands such as: commit, add, push.
+- Learning to use basic git commands such as: commit, add, push & pull.
 - Pushing the changes to your fork and creating a PR to the upstream repository.

 That was a mouthful, follow the steps below to practice!